polina-munoz/stripe-sessions-2018/keynote.md

 - Connect Payouts
 - Billing and recurring revenue infrastructure is a big priority for the Stripe team
 - Radar + Radar for Fraud Teams
+- Global payments and treasury network

+David Singleton, Head of Product and Engineering

+- Billing, Connect, Payments, Sigma, Radar
+- Want to help accelerate the movement of money
+- Web 2.0, but we have 1.0 purchase experiences
+- Top 72/100 commerce sites have errors in their checkout flow
+- They launched Stripe elements last year.